 PRESIDENTS is another question and response game, like Propaganda.
-Players are given a range of Presidents that they may consider for their answer.
+Players are given a range of Presidents they may consider for their answer.
 For each question in a round, a central reader gives a series of three clues about one of the presidents, pausing after each clue.
-When all three clues have been read, players reveal their answers and wait for the correct answer to be revealed.
+When all three clues have been read, players reveal their answers and wait for the correct answer to be announced.
 To master the game, students must study and have a firm grasp of American History and the Presidents of the United States.

 While preparing for and playing CURRENT EVENTS, students learn about the major political and cultural events of the most recent calendar year.
 They become aware of what is happening around them throughout the world.
 The knowledge gained from playing CURRENT EVENTS leads to more informed and responsible future citizens.

 Since the information asked changes from year to year, there are no official study materials.
 Players are encouraged to visit their library to research other informational sources to prepare for the competition.

 *Students who want to compete in CURRENT EVENTS must do so at their school since there is no official NOAGL competition for this game.
 Those individuals who compete in a school-organized CURRENT EVENTS tournament and qualify for the AGLOA National Tournament may compete in CURRENT EVENTS at the national tournament.